 The following two bits of code have the same semantics under Java, but are treated differently by the Checker Framework's CLIMB-to-top defaulting rules (Section 31.5.3):

+'''

-class MyClass<T> { ... } class MyClass<T extends Object> { ... } class MyClass<T> == class MyClass<T extends @TOPTYPEANNO Object> class MyClass<T extends Object> == class MyClass<T extends @DEFAULTANNO Object>
+class MyClass<T> { ... }

+class MyClass<T extends Object> { ... }

+'''

 The difference is the annotation on the upper bound of the type argument T. They are treated in the following way.